 The Transfer on Death Deed (TODD)

-In addition to the deeds mentioned above, there is the transfer on death deed (TODD), legal in Texas since 2015.
+In addition to the property deeds mentioned above, there is the transfer on death deed (TODD), legal in Texas since 2015.
 The goal of a TODD is commendable – to provide a simple mechanism for transferring ownership of land to a beneficiary, without probate, when the property’s owner dies.

 Unfortunately, there are some serious problems with use of a TODD, one being that unpaid creditors have two years after the death of the owner to drag the property back into probate.
 This could potentially create huge problems for the beneficiary.